jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     a new `Visual Studio Code`_ window opens in the ``pumping_python`` directory_

-* I want to work in a directory named ``parent``
+* I want to work in a directory named ``doe``

   .. code-block:: shell
     :emphasize-lines: 1

-    cd parent
+    cd doe

   the terminal_ shows

   .. code-block:: shell

-    cd: no such file or directory: parent
+    cd: no such file or directory: doe

 * I `make the directory`_

   .. code-block:: shell
     :emphasize-lines: 1

-    mkdir parent
+    mkdir doe

   the terminal_ shows